EasyPNR/slate-easypnr-api-v4/source/index.html.md

 http://api.easypnr.com/v4/
 ```

 Welcome to the **EasyPNR API v4** documentation!
-Following the further instructions you will be able to decode Amadeus, Sabre and Galileo PNRs directly on your application.
+Following the further instructions you will be able to decode Amadeus, Sabre and Travelport [PNR](http://www.easypnr.com/blog/what-is-a-pnr) directly on your application.

 The **EasyPNR API** is a REST Server available at the endpoint [http://api.easypnr.com/v4](http://api.easypnr.com/v4/).